nicholasglazer/archcheatsheet/docs/environment/power-management.md

 Most of the packages are for the laptops, but still may want [#diagnosing tools](#diagnosing-tools) or different native [#hibernation](#systemd-login) options.

 There are "all-in-one" packages you can use e.g.: [#LMT](#laptop-mode-tools) or [#TLP](#tlp), both are doing mostly the same.
-Sometimes there no need in such a tools, because you can disable most of the power hungry modules manually.
+Sometimes such tools are not needed because you can disable most power-hungry modules manually.
 - For example you can take advantage of [#Optimus](#nvidia_hybrid_graphics) technology and switch off your graphic card, which will save a lot of energy - **~6W**(*depends on card*).
-- Turning on [#audio powersavings](#org880569d) could save you **1-2W**, also disk management with [S.M.A.R.T](https://wiki.archlinux.org/index.php/S.M.A.R.T.) and turning off modules like your [web camera](https://wiki.archlinux.org/index.php/Power_management#Web_camera), bluetooth, USB et.c., will help you to save more energy for your laptop.
+- Tweaking [#audio powersavings](#org880569d) could save you **1-2W**
+- Disk management with [S.M.A.R.T](https://wiki.archlinux.org/index.php/S.M.A.R.T.) and turning off modules like your [web camera](https://wiki.archlinux.org/index.php/Power_management#Web_camera), bluetooth, USB et.c., will help you to save even more energy for your laptop.

 For example my stack is: [#systemd-logind](#systemd-login) + `UPower` + [#manually](#manual-config)

+## Upower
 [UPower](https://upower.freedesktop.org/) - is an abstraction layer for desktop applications to various power parameters.
 You can find config at `/etc/UPower/UPower.conf`.
 Programs may use it to check battery status, adjust backlight, or suspend the system without having to care about the specific platform.
 ```sh